aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/resize-image/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Additionally, you can make photo sizing proportionally the picture width or height and specify the resizing type by selecting `ResizeType.LanczosResample` parameter:
+You can make image sizing proportionally the image width or height by specifying the resizing type by selecting `ResizeType.LanczosResample` parameter:
 </p>

 {{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-ModifyingImages-ResizeImageWidthwithResizeTypeEnumeration-ResizeImageWidthwithResizeTypeEnumeration.java" >}}

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-There are several Resize types available for resizing photos.
-Please see the link to the table which describes the <a href="https://docs.aspose.com/imaging/java/crop-rotate-and-resize-images/#resizing-images--resizetype-enumeration">resize type parameters</a>.
+The available resize types are listed in the table of the <a href="https://docs.aspose.com/imaging/java/crop-rotate-and-resize-images/#resizing-images--resizetype-enumeration">Resize type parameters</a>.
 </p>